Effective Practices

 - Provide students with opportunities to collaborate and communicate in different ways and to different audiences, e.g., communicating to technical or non-technical colleagues or to public audiences about scientific concepts or modern technologies.
 See the section on Communications Skills for more details.

 - Provide opportunities for students to obtain career-relevant skills in modern laboratory techniques and equipment; electronics; programming; software packages; data acquisition, automation, and analysis; and modeling and simulations.
-See the sections on Laboratory and Experimental Skills and Computational Skills.
+See the sections on Instructional Laboratories and Experimental Skills and Computational Skills.

 - Implement open-ended, student-driven investigations such as a capstone, research, or senior thesis projects.
-See the sections on Capstone Experiences, Undergraduate Research, or Implementing Research-Based Instructional Practices for details.
+See the sections on Capstone Experiences, Undergraduate Research, or Implementing Research-Based Teaching in Your Classroom for details.

 - Engage undergraduate students in research that includes opportunities in applied physics projects, engineering projects, and projects of interest to the private sector or surrounding community, e.g., collaborating with businesses on problems of mutual interest.